 These functions are not security relevant functions, i.e. they must not be used to hash security values like keys etc. There are implemented no countermeasures against side channel attacks.
-The TOE provides the functionality of hash computation if and only if the optional TORNADOTM2MX2 Secure RSA/ECC library is delivered.
+The TOE provides the functionality of hash computation if and only if the optional TORNADO[TM]2MX2 Secure RSA/ECC/SHA libraries are delivered.

-- A Digital True Random Number Generator (DTRNG) library that fulfills the requirements of AIS 31, Class P2 as well as the "standard" level of ANSSI (French metric). - Secure Boot Loader can download the encrypted user code with AES - 17 The TOE configuration is summarized in table 1 below:
+- A Digital True Random Number Generator library (DTRNG FRO library) that meets some of ANSSI requirements (French scheme) as well as P2 class of BSI-AIS31 (German scheme). - Secure Boot Loader can download the encrypted user code with AES

+17 The TOE configuration is summarized in table 1 below: